beansmeanscoffee/beans-means-coffee/_posts/2017-05-12-whsmith-coffee-house.md

 I'm a seasoned vet when it comes to travel refreshments.
 I've had more disappointing *First Great Western Travelling “Chef”* bacon sandwiches than I care to count, and more over-priced station coffees than anyone should have to endure in a lifetime.

 Captive market though, ain't it?
-It's a basic flaw of the human condition that we constantly crave nourishment of stem description, and a strength (some might say abuse) of market economics that I can only buy coffee from very few vendors in a terminus.
+It's a basic flaw of the human condition that we constantly crave nourishment of some description, and a strength (some might say abuse) of market economics that I can only buy coffee from very few vendors in a terminus.

 And so we come to The Coffee House.
 Coffee House is apparently WHSmith's attempt at breaking into the retail coffee market.